jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ```

-We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v1/23.png" alt="drawing" width="600"/></div>

 ### Part4-2-2

 Write a task called ```calc_ones```, which will take an 8-bit number and calculate
-and return a number of ones.
-Write a module, called calc_ones_function
+and return several ones.
+Write a module called calc_ones_function
-with one 8-bit input port and one 3-bit output port and calls the function.
+with one 8-bit input port and one 3-bit output port and call the function.
 Simulate the design with the provided testbench, calc_ones_function_tb.v,
 and verify the functionality.